-This is unsurprising because passing wealth down to your loved ones may be a priority for you, as it is for many people.
-Unfortunately, IHT makes this more difficult and if you do not plan accordingly, your beneficiaries could lose a significant portion of your estate to tax.
+This is unsurprising because passing wealth down to your loved ones may be a priority for you.
+Unfortunately, inheritance tax makes this more difficult, and if you do not plan accordingly, your beneficiaries could lose a significant portion of your estate to tax.

-When you die and your wealth passes to your chosen beneficiaries, they may have to pay IHT on any portion of your estate that exceeds the “nil-rate band”.
+When you die and your wealth passes to your chosen beneficiaries, they may have to pay inheritance tax on any portion of your estate that exceeds the “nil-rate band”.

 Consequently, it is important that you consider ways to reduce the tax that your family pays on your estate, and pensions are often one of the most effective ways to do this.

-While most of your wealth is considered when calculating IHT, there are some exceptions.
+While most of your wealth is considered when calculating inheritance tax, there are some exceptions.
 For example, under the current rules, your pension typically falls outside of your estate for IHT purposes.

 Additionally, if you die before the age of 75, your beneficiary would not have to pay Income Tax on any money that they draw from it.
 This applies whether the beneficiary takes a lump sum, buys an annuity or draws flexibly from the pension.